-There are many good routes to fly dogs and cats to Hong Kong from UK.
+There are many good routes for taking pets to Hong Kong from UK.
 British Airways and Cathay Pacific would be the 2 main airlines as they fly direct and a direct flight is always better for pets.
 PetAir UK can advise on the best routes for cats and dogs to travel to Hong Kong.
 The AFCD offices at Hong Kong airport are open 24 hours per day so the pets can land any time of day or night.

 In terms of veterinary preparation, Cats need to have had their full UK vaccinations (cat flu and enteritis) and dogs need to have had their full UK vaccinations against Distemper, Canine Hepatitis and Canine Parvovirus.
 All the vaccinations need to be given at least 14 days before the flight and not more than 12 months.
-These often catch people out as some parts of the UK vaccines can be given every 3 years, so the owners think that their pets are fully covered, but actually for the purposes of entry of cats and dogs into Hong Kong, all the fractions need to be given within 12 months of the flight date and at least 14 days before the intended flight date.
-All pets travelling to Hong Kong need to be identified with a microchip
+This often catches people out as some parts of the UK vaccines can be given every 3 years.
+So the owners think that their pets are fully covered, but actually for the purposes of entry of cats and dogs into Hong Kong, all the fractions need to be given within 12 months of the flight date and at least 14 days before the intended flight date.
+Your pets travelling to Hong Kong must have a working microchip.

-As UK still benefits from being rabies free in the eyes of the Hong Kong authorities, the cats and dogs need to have been residing in UK for at least 180 days before the flight.
+As UK still benefits from being rabies free in the eyes of the Hong Kong authorities.
+So the cats and dogs need to have been residing in UK for at least 180 days before the flight.

 APHA in UK are the government authorities governing the export of animals from the UK and APHA export documents need to be applied for to be sent to your vets.